waggle-sensor/summer2021/Chris/dailyblog.md

   - can be pulled at chrispkraemer/tauprofiler:0.0.0
 - Tomorrow I will test if this can be layered with the base and/or the object plugin

+### Wednesday (7/14)
+- Lots of bugs to sort though while layering
+  - also takes forever to build
+  - I have to build both the tauprofile image and object counter image each time I change the tauprofile dockerfile(in a significant way)

+### Thursday (7/15)
+- I was able to successfully layer my chrispkraemer/tauprofiler:0.0.0 image with the object counter plugin
+- the wrapper and app work
+- tomorrow I will test the shell script and make things as automated as possible